Walter Cunliffe, 1st Baron Cunliffe: Banker

 He entered the banking industry in 1880.
 With two of his brothers, Arthur Robert and Leonard Daneham, he founded the merchant bank Cunliffe Brothers in 1890.
 On 1 January 1920, it merged with Frühling & Göschen to become Goschens & Cunliffe, which failed in December 1939.

 Cunliffe became a director of the Bank of England in 1895 and its governor in 1913, working under Chancellors of the Exchequer David Lloyd George, Reginald McKenna, and Bonar Law.
 Shortly after the outbreak of the First World War, he calmed the money markets by preventing both the suspension of payments in gold and the removal of foreign securities.
 He was created Baron Cunliffe, of Headley in the County of Surrey, in December 1914.
 In April–May 1917, he was a member of the Balfour Mission to promote co-operation with the United States during the war.

 Cunliffe was appointed a Knight Grand Cross of the Order of the British Empire in June 1917; he disagreed with Bonar Law later that year by feeling that the Treasury was taking too much of a role in maintaining the pound sterling's exchange rate.
 By November, Cunliffe had been forced to announce his imminent retirement, which occurred in March 1918.

 At the Bank of England, Cunliffe personally wrote one of the first office dress codes for women and noted that he was "pained by some of the costumes he encountered" in the hallways.
 His policy was conservative: "During the summer, white blouses are allowed but they must be absolutely white without coloured pattern or design upon them".

-He was appointed a director of North Eastern Railway in 1905 and of P. & O. Line in November 1919.
+He was appointed a director of North Eastern Railway in 1905 and of P&O in November 1919.
 He also received foreign decorations, including the Commander of the Légion d'honneur (France), the Grand Cordon of the Order of the Rising Sun (Japan), and the Order of St. Anna (first class, Russia).

 Something of his style is conveyed by the following anecdote from Geoffrey Madan's Notebooks:Lord Cunliffe, giving evidence before a Royal Commission, at the special request of the Chancellor of the Exchequer, would only say that the Bank of England reserves were "very, very considerable".
 When pressed to give even an approximate figure, he replied that he would be "very, very reluctant" to add to what he had said.

 Throughout his tenure, as both a Director and a Governor of the Bank of England, he had a reputation not just for abrasiveness, but as a bully.
 Cunliffe's manner was so arrogant and abrasive that, whilst Governor of the Bank of England, he had a strained relationship with two of the three Chancellors of the Exchequer with whom he worked (Reginald McKenna and Bonar Law).